!––calls the icons from Font Awesome––>Skip to Main Content

 The parliamentary procedures stated in Sturgis, THE STANDARD CODE OF PARLIAMENTARY PROCEDURES will be observed in meetings.

 As deemed appropriate, VICULA may elect one or more representatives to other groups.
+Only individuals from libraries at pooled-fund eligible institutions may serve as representatives to VIVA/SCHEV groups.

 Three representatives from VICULA serve on the Library Advisory Committee (LAC) to the State Council of Higher Education for Virginia (SCHEV).
 One of these representatives is always the VICULA Chair.
 The other two representatives will be elected at the spring meeting to staggered three-year terms.